ArtemDaemon/go-data-tool/README.md

 ```

 ## 🏃 Running
-The utility has the following commands
+The utility has the following commands:
 ### CSV-parsing: `go-data-tool parse`
 Parsing, processing and outputting CSV data.
 Flags:
 - `input` - file address for processing